sanghoonleepitt/S100A11_Macrophage/README.md

 If you start the code from Section 1 and follow the rest of the codes, ___you wouldn't be able to reproduce the same figures published in the paper.___
 It is because SCTransform(), which is for the normalization and variance stabilization of molecular count data, will generate transformed data.
+So, figures you generate will be different from the figures published in the paper.

 In order to reproduce the figures published in the paper, you need to go to Section 3 - Step3d, and read a Seurat object file, "SeuratObject_WuetalBassezetalIntegration.rds," and run the rest of the codes.
+I didn't post the Seurat object file because the file size is big.
+Eamil Sanghoon Lee, sal170@pitt.edu and ask for Seurat object files.

 > SeuratObject_WuetalBassezetal <- readRDS("SeuratObject_WuetalBassezetalIntegration.rds")